The facts about getting life insurance with Marfan Syndrome

 Percentage (%) loading for Marfan Syndrome life insurance

 A percentage loading basically applies a % to your standard premium based on the levels of risk calculated for your own circumstances.
 Your percentage loading will apply a multiple to your Marfan Syndrome life insurance premium which will be based on your health at the time of your application.
 You should also know that some insurance providers have different maximum levels to others, so some are prepared to take on higher risks (e.g. 250% or 400%).

 Per mille loadings for Marfan Syndrome life insurance

-You may also find that a ‘per mille loading’ could be applied to your Marfan Syndrome life insurance premiums, but this is more rare and only tends to be used for more severe conditions such as Cancer.
+You may also find that a ‘per mille loading’ could be applied to your Marfan Syndrome life insurance premiums, but this is rarer and only tends to be used for more severe conditions such as Cancer.
 A ‘per mille loading’ will be an additional amount that is applied to your premiums which is based on the amount of cover you are applying for (e.g. £2 per thousand £’s of cover).
-The other difference with a ‘per mille loading’ is that it can be applied for the whole term of your Marfan Syndrome life insurance policy or for a period of time from the start of your policy (e.g. 2, 3, 4 or 5 years).
+The other difference with a ‘per mille loading’ is that it can be applied for the whole term of your Marfan Syndrome life insurance policy or for a period of time from the start of your policy (e.g. 2, 3, 4, or 5 years).

-Exclusions for Marfan Syndrome life insurance, critical illness cover or income protection
+Exclusions for Marfan Syndrome life insurance, critical illness cover, or income protection

 How much cover do I need?

 NB.
-You should also be aware that a Marfan Syndrome life insurance, critical illness cover or income protection policy could increase after underwriting to reflect any additional risks of claim, so affordability may be a consideration.
+You should also be aware that a Marfan Syndrome life insurance, critical illness cover, or income protection policy could increase after underwriting to reflect any additional risks of claim, so affordability may be a consideration.